inner-outer-space/de-zoomcamp-2024/4-analytics-engineering/readme.md

    - Do not add a .gitignore or a readme.
 Those files will be added by dbt.
 2. In BigQuery:
    - Make the data available in tables
-   - Create a dev/sandbox schema that will house the dbt models that you build
-   - Create a production schema where you run the models after deployment.
+   - dbt will create the schemas needed for your project when you run the models.
 3. Follow the [dbt Cloud Set Up Instructions](https://github.com/DataTalksClub/data-engineering-zoomcamp/blob/main/04-analytics-engineering/dbt_cloud_setup.md)
    - set up a new dbt project
    - connect to the git hub repo
    - connect to BigQuery
-5. Create a branch and update the dbt yaml
-   - change name 'my_new_project' to one of your choice
-   - under models change 'my_new_project' to the chosed name
-   - delete the example under this model

 <img src="https://github.com/inner-outer-space/de-zoomcamp-2024/assets/12296455/19732238-2567-49af-b931-44267e99e430" width="300" height="auto">
 <br>